Instant, accurate USD cost estimates for OpenAI & Azure OpenAI

 pip install openai-cost-calculator

-(Package name on PyPI uses dashes; import name is from openai_cost_calculator import …
+Package name on PyPI uses dashes; import name uses underscores.

 Quick start